melund/anypytools-example/readme.md

    iwr -useb https://pixi.sh/install.ps1 | iex
    ```

-- Prerelease version of the Python extension for Visual Studio Code.
+- Optional: Prerelease version of the Python extension for Visual Studio Code.
 This will ensure that VS Code Jupyter will automatically find the pixi python enviornment.

 ### Installation